-We're still in the harbor, Cricket, you duplicitous slave!
+We're still in the harbor, Cricket, you duplicatous slave!
+Get back here!

 (CRICKET runs across the deck and dives over the port side, and slams hard against the wharf.
-PROOMPT chases after him to the edge of the railing, then takes a pause, and looks around at the harbor lights.
+PROOMPT chases after him to theedge of the railing, then takes a pause, and looks around at the harbor lights.
 The sun begins to rise.
 A beam of sunlight begins to cross the stage, towards where PROOMPT is standing.)